bradmontgomery/bradmontgomery/README.md

 ### Hi there 👋

 I am the _Head of Engineering_ at [Preteckt](https://www.preteckt.com).
-🔮 We provide  (mostly heavy-duty) vehicle prognostics as a service using lots of sensor data and ML.
+🔮 We provide vehicle prognostics as a service (mostly for heavy-duty vehicles like buses and trucks) using lots of sensor data and ML.

 - 📫 How to reach me: Message me on twitter [@bkmontgomery](https://twitter.com/bkmontgomery).
 My email is also on [my personal site](https://bradmontgomery.net).
 - 😄 Pronouns: He/Him/His